opencontrol/compliance-masonry/README.md

 ```

 ### Creating Documentation
-Control Masonry currently only support one document format: a static site which uses [18F Guides Template](https://github.com/18F/guides-template).
-Submission for new formats are welcome.
+Control Masonry currently only supports one document format: a static site which uses [18F Guides Template](https://github.com/18F/guides-template). **Submission for new formats are welcome.**

 To generate a [18F Guides Template](https://github.com/18F/guides-template) in the [export/Pages](https://github.com/18F/control-masonry/tree/master/exports/Pages) folder.
 ```